tebeka/talks/ep2020/playbook.md

 - PG code sketches
 - No context switch to another app

-Task
-- Compressed log files in a directory, load them to data frame for analysis
+- # Task: Load compressed log files from a directory to a DataFrame

 Magic commands, start with %, not valid Python